themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 * *Protocol Layer (Core)*: Contains foundational infrastructure services.
 * *Application Layer (Workbench)*: Consists of domain-specific tools and lifecycle protocols.
 * *Governance Layer*: A cross-cutting concern managed by `UCCS-ORG` to ensure registry integrity, validation, and conflict resolution across all layers.
 * *Universal Addressability*: The cornerstone of UCCS.
-Every component, data block, process, or asset is assigned a unique and parsable **SCNS coordinate** in the format `$DOMAIN:AREA:COMPONENT:ELEMENT:TAG:SEQUENCE$`.
+Every component, data block, process, or asset is assigned a unique and parsable **SCNS ID** in the format `$DOMAIN:AREA:COMPONENT:ELEMENT:TAG:SEQUENCE$`.
 This enables precise referencing, dependency tracking, and spatial navigation.

 ## Universal Interaction Protocol (UIP) - Foundation Principle